Your browser is out of date.

 Thermal expansion valves are robust, simple, and inexpensive.
 The electronic expansion valves are more expensive but offer greater level of control in the refrigeration circuit.
 This affords the system designers the ability to optimize the performance for greater performance and reliability.

-Common Refrigeration Components and Definititions
+Common Refrigeration Components and Definitions

 Compressor is a vessel used to increase the pressure and temperature of refrigerant gas and circulate it through the process cooling system.